torijane9/recipe-vault/Templates/Meal Plan Template.md

-### Weekly Meal Plan: Asian-Inspired Freshness with Flexible Components
+### Example Weekly Meal Plan: Asian-Inspired Freshness with Flexible Components

 **Theme:** This week focuses on vibrant Southeast Asian and Japanese flavours, utilising versatile prepped components to create diverse meals with minimal daily effort.
 We're leaning into fresh produce and adaptable proteins.